ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Return   : uint32_t

 This API returns the id of the highest priority pending interrupt at the platform IC.
-The IMF passes the id returned by this API to the registered handler for the pending interrupt if the `IMF_READ_INTERRUPT_ID` build time flag is set.
 INTR_ID_UNAVAILABLE is returned when there is no interrupt pending.

 ARM standard platforms read the _Highest Priority Pending Interrupt Register_ (`GICC_HPPIR`) to determine the id of the pending interrupt.
 The id